ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/1st Level/Neural Heat Transfer.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You dump your neural heat into a willing creature within range.
-The creature gains $x$ neural heat and you lose $x$ neural heat where $x$
+The creature gains all of your neural heat and you lose all neural heat.
+	- This psycast cannot be used while concentrating on another psycast.
 - **Upcasting**:
-	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+	- You cannot upcast this psycast.